 QUEM DEI DILIGUNT ...

-The origin of this pêle mêle of a war lay in the aim of La Serenissima to create a territorial superpower, in addition to its dominance on the seas.
+The origin of this pêle mêle of a war lay in the aim of La Serenissima to create a territorial superpower in addition to its dominance on the seas.
 During most of the 15th century, Venice managed to devour a large swath of Imperial Italy, first Veneto, then the Duchy of Friaul and eventually more and more stretches of the Duchy of Milano (then under French authority).
-Not only that, it also nibbled on the Pope's recently acquired territories, incorporating a major part of Romagna, starting with Ravenna in the mid-1440s.
+Not only that, it also nibbled on the Pope's recently acquired territories, incorporating a significant part of Romagna, starting with Ravenna in the mid-1440s.
 To add insult to injury, even Spanish Italy was being infringed upon, with several Southern harbours in Apulia being occupied by the rising regional hegemon.

 The pope, beginning to fear France's dominant position in Italy, then switched sides in 1510, luring Spain to join him and Venice, together with the Eidgenossen and even England, against the French.
 Maximilian I, still at war with Venice, was initially a more or less hapless bystander.